Laurie0131/UEFI_Driver_HII_Linux_Lab_Guide/uefi_driver_wizard__adding_hii/7_updating_the_menu_numeric_entry.md

 ---

-For any build issues copy the solution files from C:\Fw\LabSolutions\LessonE.7
+For any build issues copy the solution files from ~/FW/LabSolutions/LessonE.7

-NOTE: Del Directory C:\fw\edk2\Build\NT32IA32\DEBUG_VS2010x86\IA32\MyWizardDriver before the Build command to build the MyWizardDriver Clean.
+NOTE: Delete Directory ~/src/edk2/Build/OvmfX64/DEBUG_GCC5/X64/MyWizardDriver before the Build command to build the MyWizardDriver Clean

 ### End of Lab 7